computablelabs/compspec/markettoken.md

 - Minting happens when a datatrust reports that a listing has been queried.
 The minted tokens are awarded to the listing owner.

+Burning happens in the scenarios explained below.
+- If a listing is removed from the `Market`, its associated tokens are burned.
+This happens when the listing owner removes the listing or when a successful challenge forces removal of the listing.
+- If an investor class token holder divests from the `Market`, their divested tokens are burned.
+The origin of the tokens being burned does not matter.